stryku/cmakesl/doc/UserGuide.md

 }
 ```

-Here's one that actually does something useful.
+Here's one that actually does something useful:
 ```cpp
 int main()
 {